diogosilva96/etf-cli/README.md

 5. You can then run any command using `etf-cli [command]`

 ## TODO
+- Add tests
-- Add command to configure the intervals to be displayed for the reports?
+- Add html output option for the reports with graphs
 - Investigate how to publish cli by using for example homebrew, goreleaser